DarioArzaba/Sphinx-Docs-Tutorial/docs/install.rst

 -h, --help                     Shows included help.
 --version                      Shows sphinx's version.
 --sep                          Separates the source and build directory.
--p PROYECT-NAME                Defines the proyect name.
+-p NAME                        Defines the proyect name.
--a PROYECT-AUTHOR              Defines the proyect author name.
+-a AUTHOR                      Defines the proyect author name.
--v PROYECT-VERSION             Defines the proyect version number.
+-v VERSION                     Defines the proyect version number.
--r PROYECT-RELEASE             Defines the proyect release number.
+-r RELEASE                     Defines the proyect release number.
--l LANGUAGE-CODE               Defines the language code of the docs.
+-l LANG                        Defines the language code of the docs.
---suffix=SUFFIX                Defines the source extension, by default rst.
+--suffix=s                     Defines the source extension, by default rst.
---master=MASTER                Defines the master document, by default index.
+--master=m                     Defines the master document, by default index.
 --ext-autodoc                  Activates autodoc
 --ext-doctest                  Activates doctest
---ext-intersphinx              Activates intersphinx
 --ext-todo                     Activates todo
 --ext-mathjax                  Activates mathjax
 --ext-viewcode                 Activates viewcode
---makefile, --no-makefile      Creates or not the makefile file.
---batchfile, --no-batchfile    Creates or not the batchfile file.

 The option ``--templatedir=TEMPLATEDIR`` establishes a directory with jinja2 files that work as a template to modify the generated files.
 To work Sphinx needs the following files: master_doc.rst_t, conf.py_t, Makefile_t, Makefile.new_t, make.bat_t and make.bat.new_t.
 Sphinx default template is in :file:`/sphinx/templates/quickstart/`.